New Horizons — Your Goals for the New Year

 The New Year is underway, and already you might be questioning the value of your New Years resolutions.
-But do not give up on your vision or your goals for 2016.
+But do not give up on your vision or your goals for the coming 12 months.
 Take time to reflect whether the goals that you have set for the New Year are really important to you, realistic and practical.

 #1 Are your goals important to you?

-Last week we reflected on 2015, and the lessons we would take forward into this year, as well as the habits we needed to let go of.
+Last week we reflected on our past year, and the lessons we would take forward into this one, as well as the habits we needed to let go of.
 There might be areas of your life that need attention, such as your health, or spending time with family and friends.

-I participated in a planning workshop last week to set my vision and goals for 2016.
+I participated in a planning workshop last week to set my vision and goals for this year.
 The nine areas of our life that we were encouraged to consider were:

 WEALTH & PROSPERITY